 Man wanted, woman missing after kidnapping from Red Rose Motel in Dauphin County

+The suspect also has a maroon Buick registered in his name bearing PA registration KPP5793 which has two Army stickers on the rear bumper under the regular plate.

+Anyone with information on the whereabouts of Reaves or the above listed vehicle is asked to call State Police – Lykens at 717-362-8700 or dial 911.

-DAUPHIN COUNTY, Pa.– A woman is missing after being kidnapped from her motel room by a man who allegedly threatened with a knife.
+Previously: A woman is missing after being kidnapped from her motel room by a man who allegedly threatened with a knife.

 Reginald Reaves, 61, is facing kidnapping charges for the incident.